 Washington Hawthorn Care

 Before you start planting a Washington hawthorn, be sure you are in an appropriate hardiness zone.
-Washington hawthorn trees thrive in U.S. Department of Agriculture plant hardiness zones 3 through 8.
+Washington hawthorn trees thrive in USDA plant hardiness zones 3 through 8.

 Instructions on how to grow a Washington hawthorn are not complex.
 Plant the tree in moist, well-draining soil in a full sun location.
 If you find the optimal site, Washington hawthorn care and maintenance will be minimal.